opera-phd/GitVault/content/private/v-0-3 preliminary index.md

 ## premises

 This is a blank Quartz installation, by default.

+well, is it? can it 🏃‍♀️ with sync?

 See the [documentation](https://quartz.jzhao.xyz) for how to get started and go further.

 **Better yet, in bold**, but *also in italics* see the [Quartz manual](https://quartz.jzhao.xyz/).
 Oops, is the same thing...